Copley Place

 Copley Place is a mixed-use complex of four office buildings, two hotels, and a shopping mall in the Back Bay neighborhood of Boston, Massachusetts, United States.
 Construction began in 1980, which required air rights over the Massachusetts Turnpike, and was completed in 1984.
 It is owned and managed by Simon Property Group.
 It also connects to several nearby destinations managed separately from the center, including the Prudential Center complex, the Sheraton Boston Hotel, and multi-modal Back Bay station.
-The shopping mall is anchored by Neiman Marcus and a Saks Fifth Avenue men's store.
+The shopping mall is anchored by a Saks Fifth Avenue men's store.
+The is one vacant anchor formerly occupied by Neiman Marcus.

 In November 2019, the online business news website MassLive rated Copley Place as fourth, and the immediately adjacent Prudential Center as fifth best among 40 malls and shopping centers in Massachusetts.

 Description

 The bi-level indoors mall is noted for its upscale fashion stores, including Ralph Lauren, Christian Dior, John Varvatos, Michael Kors, Tory Burch, Victorinox Swiss Army, Porsche Design, Tiffany & Co., Jimmy Choo, David Yurman, Louis Vuitton, Salvatore Ferragamo, Saint Laurent, Ermenegildo Zegna, Burberry, Furla, and Gucci.
 Above, the third level provides access to a lobby, reception desk, and the bases of the four office towers.

 The mall is connected directly to the Prudential Center shopping mall via a skybridge over Huntington Avenue.
 Another skybridge connects to the Westin at Copley Place hotel (and a few small shops), by crossing Huntington Avenue at a different location.
 A Marriott hotel anchors one end of Copley Place, and the Neiman Marcus department store anchors the other end.
 The mall is also connected to the Back Bay MBTA/Amtrak station via a pedestrian tunnel crossing beneath Dartmouth Street.

-The property is managed by Simon Property Group, which acquired it in the 2002 breakup of the then Dutch-owned Urban Shopping Centers, Inc.
+Simon Property Group, acquired the mall in the 2002 breakup of the then Dutch-owned Urban Shopping Centers, Inc.

+Neiman Marcus closed in April 2026.
+Simon plans to replace it with multiple restaurants and shops.